JUGE: An Infrastructure for Benchmarking Java Unit Test Generators

-Given the identified requirements, we developed \juge. \juge is \textit{extensible} and can be \textit{configured} for evaluating and comparing \emph{fully automated} black, white, and grey box unit test generators.
-The generator expects as input the source code or the binaries of a Java project and generate unit tests for a given class or set of classes.
-The generation is limited by a time budget, provided as input to the generator, and the execution is limited by a global timeout (equals to twice the time budget) to take the pre- and post-processing of the generator into account.
-For each benchmark (\ie set of classes under test), \juge runs the test case generator with the given time budget. \juge can be parametrized to repeat the executions a given amount of times to balance \textit{performance} and \textit{scalability} \challenegeperformance, depending on the available resources and the required statistical power of the results.
-Once the generation is completed, \juge can measure structural coverage and perform mutation analysis of the generated tests, compute a score based on those metrics, and rank the different generators using sound statistical analysis in a \textit{standard} manner \challenegestandard.
+Given the identified requirements, we developed \juge. \juge is \textit{extensible} and can be \textit{configured} for evaluating and comparing \emph{fully automated} black, white, and grey-box unit test generators \challenegeextensible.
+The generator expects as input the source code or the binaries of a Java project and generates unit tests for a given class or set of classes.
+The generation is limited by a time budget provided as input to the generator.
+The overall execution is limited by a global timeout (\ie to twice the time budget) to take the pre and post-processing of the generator into account.
+For each benchmark (\ie class under test), \juge runs the test case generator with the given time budget. \juge can be configured to repeat the executions a given amount of times to balance \textit{performance} and \textit{scalability} \challenegeperformance, depending on the available resources and the required statistical power of the results.
+Once the generation is completed, \juge can measure structural coverage, perform mutation analysis of the generated tests, and compare the different generators using sound statistical analysis in a \textit{standard} manner \challenegestandard.
 Moreover, the benchmarks, generated tests, and other data can be collected and stored in an artifact.